 - Actively communicate contactless delivery in marketing, during the shopping and at checkout

-- Automate your driver and vehicle management to reduce contact between dispatchers, drivers, and other teams
+- Automate your driver and vehicle management to reduce contact between dispatchers, drivers, and other employees

-- Integrate external fleets with your other systems, so that contracted and crowdsourced drivers can use the same no contact delivery standards and solutions as your internal team.
+- Integrate external fleets with your other systems, so that contracted and crowdsourced drivers can use the same no contact delivery protocols and solutions as your internal team.